-Beverly Mack is a Professor of African Studies in the Department of African and African American Studies and a Courtesy Professor of Religious Studies.
-She regularly teaches the following courses: Women and Islam, Muslim Women's Autobiography, African Women Writers, and Islamic (Sufi) Literature.
-Prior to joining KU, Professor Mack taught at Yale University (Hausa language and African literature), Georgetown University (African history), and George Mason University (African literature).
+Beverly Mack is a Professor Emerita of African Studies in the Department of African and African American Studies.
+She regularly taught the following courses: Women and Islam, Muslim Women's Autobiography, African Women Writers, and Islamic (Sufi) Literature.
+Prior to joining KU, Professor Mack taught at Yale University (Hausa language and African Literature), Georgetown University (African History), and George Mason University (African Literature).

 Lectures by Professor Mack are available at KU’s Scholarworks site: https://kuscholarworks.ku.edu/

 Professor Mack’s national awards for individual research include fellowships from the Carnegie Corporation, Fulbright-Hays, the Woodrow Wilson Foundation, the AAUW Foundation, five grants from the National Endowment for the Humanities, and two NDEA title VI awards for language and cultural study (Hausa).
 She wrote, won, and directed a USDE Title VI International Studies award for the enhancement of Islamic Studies and African languages at the University of Kansas, a Ford Foundation grant for the education of women agricultural extension agents in Nigeria, and a Fulbright Hays Group Project award for intensive summer language study in Nigeria (Hausa).
 She also received the national African Studies Association’s Text and Translation Book Award for The Collected Works of Nana Asma’u (1793-1864).